informalsystems/unclog/README.md

 ## Requirements

-- Rust v1.67+ with `cargo`
+- Tested using Rust v1.68+ with `cargo`
 - Git
-- Your project is hosted on GitHub (for automatic changelog entry generation from the CLI)
+- Your project is hosted on GitHub or GitLab (for automatic changelog entry generation from the CLI)

 ## Installation